Tracking the June 2026 European Heatwave with EuroMeteo Real-Time Data

 Step 1: Open the Explorer and Set the Date to 22 June

 Open the EuroMeteo Explorer and use the time slider at the bottom of the map to navigate to 22 June 2026 at 12:00 UTC.
-At this point, the heat was already building rapidly across Spain and France.

 Step 2: Advance to 25 June — Peak in France and the Benelux